janbrrr/dndj/README.md

     track_lists:
     - name: Spooky Music
       directory: path/to/dir  # (Optional) used if all files of a tracklist are in the same dir
+      volume: 50              # (Optional, default=100) volume for this tracklist where 0 is mute and 100 is max
       loop: true              # (Optional, default=true) whether to loop if all tracks have been played
       shuffle: true           # (Optional, default=true) whether to shuffle the tracks before playing them all
       next: Forest Ambience   # (Optional) name of the next tracklist to play